aercolino/enzymes3/manual/Index.md

 If Nzymes gets an error while evaluating the code stored in a custom field, you'll see the error in the JavaScript console of your browser.

 Thus, if you see an injection which Nzymes didn't process at all, it means you mistook the syntax somewhere.
 But if you see nothing, then there could be an error.
 If the console shows an error, try to understand and fix it.
-If the console doesn't show the error, it means that you have an access error.
-Most common reasons: a locator references something that doesn't exist, you tried to do something which is forbidden to you.
+If the console doesn't show any error, it means that you may have an access error.

+Most common reasons for access errors:

+* a locator references something that doesn't exist,
+* you tried to do something which is forbidden to you.

 #### Examples

 * `12 {[ .not-a-custom-field | 34 ]} 56` produces `12 34 56` without any error in the JS console.
-* `12 {[ .not-a-custom-field() | 34 ]} 56` produces `12 34 56` with an error in the JS console: `Code to execute must be a string: NULL given.`.
+* `12 {[ .not-a-custom-field() | 34 ]} 56` produces `12 34 56` with an error in the JS console:

+    * `Code to execute must be a string: NULL given.`

 ### Side effects